 - 1 Tablespoon parsley chopped (optional)

-- Boil 2 red beets until soft; let it cool down.
+- Boil 2 red beets until soft, then let cool.